To Pierce Into

 This word consists of kanji with hiragana attached.
 Because the hiragana ends with an う sound, you know this word is a verb.

-This is an intransitive verb, meaning that the piercing just happens, without emphasis on what makes it happen.
-That's why this verb means to be pierced, to get pricked, or to be stabbed.
-This is a tricky one because the English translations often end up being transitive, but in Japanese we always use this with the particle に, not を, so it's intransitive.
+This is a tricky word because its English translations often end up being transitive, but in Japanese we always use this with the particle に, not を, so it's intransitive.
+You can see this in phrases like 言葉が心に刺さった (the words pierced my heart).

 Since this word has okurigana (hiragana attached to the kanji) you know that it's probably going to be the kun'yomi reading.